Some Intuition For Entropy

 (Disclaimer: Notes.
 Don’t trust me, I’m not, like, a mathematician.)

-I have been reviewing concepts from Information Theory this week, and I’ve realized that I never quite really understood what (Shannon) Entropy was all about.
+I have been reviewing concepts from Information Theory this week, and I’ve realized that I never quite really understood what Shannon Entropy was all about.

-1 Entropy
+1. Entropy

 \[H[p] = -\sum_{x} p(x) \log p(x)\]

 This is, however, obtuse.
-It is better thought of as the ‘expected value of \(-\log p(x)\)’:
+It is better thought of as the “expected value of \(-\log p(x)\)”:

 \[H[p] = \bb{E}[- \log p(x)]\]

-\(- \log p(x)\) is a way of writing the amount of information that comes from seeing a value \(x\) with probability \(p(x)\).
-It’s better written \(\log \frac{1}{p(x)}\).
 This somehow captures the amount of information that we learn if we get the result \(x\), and so entropy somehow measures the expected value of information when sampling from this distribution.
+The quantity \(- \log p(x)\) represents the amount of information that comes from seeing a value \(x\) with probability \(p(x)\).
+I prefer to get rid of the negative sign by folding it into the logarithm:

 \[H = - p(\tt{H}) \log p(\tt{H})- p(\tt{T}) \log p(\tt{T}) = -\frac{1}{2} \log \frac{1}{2} -\frac{1}{2} \log \frac{1}{2} = 1\]